PrestaShop/docs/src/content/1.7/scale/_index.md

 # How to make PrestaShop scale

-Scaling your PrestaShop instalation is something we hope every merchant will need, because it means their business is growing.
+Scaling your PrestaShop installation is something we hope every merchant will need, because it means their business is growing.

 Hopefully, there are plenty of advices in these pages that will help.